 The value of having experienced legal counsel review and draft lease agreements, for both commercial and residential properties, cannot be overstated.
 Landlords should carefully review their existing lease agreements through the assistance of legal counsel to confirm that the maximum amount of protections are being included and to ensure that all statutory requirements are complied with.
 If a current lease does not include the required language, an amendment may be required and at the very least should be considered when the current term of the lease expires.
 In addition, landlords should review their current portfolios and ensure that updated lease forms and affidavits are provided to the applicable municipalities to protect against avoidable liens for unpaid water charges.

 Brandan A. Hallaq is an attorney with Hirzel Law, PLC where he frequently litigates cases involving construction defects, contract disputes, shareholder/member disputes, quiet title actions to determine interests in property, and enforcement of restrictive covenants.
 Mr. Hallaq is also a licensed Real Estate Broker in the State of Michigan and leads the real estate transactions department at Hirzel Law, PLC where he negotiates and prepares the necessary documents for business and real estate transactions, including purchase agreements, loan/financing documents, mortgages, land contracts, and commercial and residential leases.
 In each year from 2018 through 2020, he has been recognized as a Rising Star in the area of real estate law by Super Lawyers Magazine, a designation that is given to no more than 2.5% of the attorneys in the State of Michigan each year.
 He was also recognized in the inaugural issue of the 2021 Best Lawyers in America: “Ones to Watch” List for his outstanding professional excellence in real estate law.
 Mr. Hallaq obtained his Juris Doctor degree, cum laude, from Wayne State University Law School where he served as an editor on the Wayne Law Review.
-He can be reached at (248) 478-1800 or at [email protected].
+He can be reached at (248) 720-5762 or at firstname.lastname@example.org.